wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 both internal and external fragmentation.
 The second problem is that on each cache lookup, more tag addresses and metadata have to be read and compared in parallel, consuming more power with a potentially large access latency, which can negatively impact performance as well.

+The paper solves the above issues using three novel techniques.
+First, Zippads is based on Hotpads, an eccentric memory architecture optimized for object semantics.
+Instead of fetching data in an object-agnostic, 64 byte block format, Hotpads maintains object boundary and type information directly on hardware, exposing object and pointer semantics to the memory hierarchy, such that the boundaries of objects can be easily identified.